AlienX77-cmd/Natours/README.md

 # Natours App

 The Natours is a web based application for a tour company that offers nature tours in North America.
-Users can browse the available tours and purchase them using a secure Stripe api.
+Users can browse the available tours and purchase them using a secure Stripe api and they can find their purchased tours in the booking section in their own profile.

 ## Table of contents